tap-group/transparent-data-service/README.md

 # Transparent Data Service

+This repository contains a reference implementation of TAP: Transparent and Privacy-Preserving Data Services.
+The code in this repository can be used to reproduce the experimental results from Section 6 of [the paper][https://www.usenix.org/system/files/sec23summer_125-reijsbergen-prepub.pdf].

+WARNING: This is an academic prototype, and should not be used in applications without code review.

 ## How to run

 ### Dependencies

 #### MySQL
-Install MySQL and create a database `integridb`.
+Install MySQL and create a database with name `tap`.
-Make sure the database is accessable with user `root` without password.
+Make sure the database is accessable with user `root` without a password.

 #### Golang
 Install golang 1.16 or later.